GitHub-Insight-ANZ-Lab/aiapp1day/docs/01-Part-1-Interact-With-OpenAI-Models/6-Create-Image.md

 # Create Images

+:::tip
-:::tip What is DALL-E?
+What is DALL-E?
 DALL-E is a neural network based model that can generate graphical data from natural language input.
 Put more simply, you can provide DALL-E with a description and it can generate an appropriate image.
 :::

 The Azure OpenAI service includes the DALL-E model, which you can use to generate original images based on natural language prompts.

+**Switch to the `Image` tab on the top nav bar in the playgroup**

 For example, you might submit the following natural language prompt to DALL-E: